 The investment adviser for the fund is The Dreyfus Corporation (Dreyfus).
-Dreyfus has engaged its affiliate, Mellon Capital Management Corporation (Mellon Capital) to serve as the fund's sub-investment adviser.
+Dreyfus has engaged its affiliate, Mellon Capital Management Corporation (Mellon Capital), to serve as the fund's sub-investment adviser.
 Mellon Capital, subject to Dreyfus' supervision and approval, provides investment advisory assistance and research and the day-to-day management of the fund's investments.
-Investment decisions for the fund are made by the Global Asset Allocation Team of Mellon Capital, consisting of Vassilis Dagioglu, James Stavena, Torrey Zaches and Joseph Miletich, each of whom serves as primary portfolio manager of the fund.
-Mr. Dagioglu has been a primary portfolio manager of the fund since May 2010.
+Investment decisions for the fund are made by members of the Global Asset Allocation Team of Mellon Capital.
+The team members are Sinead Colton, Vassilis Dagioglu, James Stavena, Torrey Zaches and Joseph Miletich.
 Messrs.
-Dagioglu, Stavena and Miletich are Managing Directors of Mellon Capital, where they have been employed since 1999, 1998 and 2008, respectively.
-Mr. Zaches is a Director of Mellon Capital, where he has been employed since 1998.
+Stavena, Zaches and Miletich have each served as primary portfolio manager of the fund since June 2010, and Ms. Colton and Mr. Dagioglu have served as primary portfolio managers of the fund since December 2014 and May 2010, respectively.
+Messrs.
+Dagioglu, Stavena, Miletich and Ms. Colton are managing directors, and Mr. Zaches is a director of Mellon Capital.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.